gmkung/perma-curate/README.md

 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:1234](http://localhost:1234) with your browser to see the result.

-## Building

-Build command: yarn install && yarn run build && yarn next export

 ## Deploy on IPFS